psychrider/Trai-Game/README.md

 # Trai-Game
-Dictionary, Autocomplete and Game using TRAI Data Structure.
+Dictionary and Game using TRAI Data Structure.